SeryioGonzalez/azure_percept_process_data/README.md

 Once the module is running and the routes are properly defined, the module can be updated automatically with the provided script.
 ![Lab diagram](images/lab_7.jpg "Header Image")

-### Add ACR credentials to IoT Edge Configuration
+#### Add ACR credentials to IoT Edge Configuration
 As shown in the previous image, highlighted in red, you need to provide ACR credentials.
 For this, go to your ACR instance, under **Settings > Access Keys**, Enable **Admin user** and copy the fields **Login server, username and password** to the fields highlighted in red.
+If you do not do this, you might configure the module, it will deploy, but your edge device will fail to download and the module will be shown as a crashed container on your AzPercept DK IoT Edge runtime.

+#### Deploy the module you pushed to ACR on your AzPercept DK
+Select the option **Add > IoT Edge Module** highlighed in green in the previous image.
+The following blade will open and the module name and image URL in ACR must be input.
+In order to let the automation script work, please use the name **dataparser**.
+The image URL was shown when the container was pushed to ACR for the first time, highlighted in red